Today I want to show you the best writing tools I use to develop everything I publish, both in Content Fiesta as well as for my other clients.

 Google Docs doesn’t help me combat those urges, which is why I use the uber-minimalist Bear and then Google Docs to edit the prose I write in the former.
 Still, Google Docs is one of the best writing tools you can ever hope to use.

 When you write, you will make grammar mistakes.
-That’s a sad true of the writer’s life.
+That’s a sad truth of the writer’s life.

 While you should always aim to re-read everything you write at least twice before you publish it, you will miss a few key errors that will ruin your piece without you noticing it.